Rouhis/AIProjectSAM/TrackAnythingDocker/README.md

 ```

 After completing these steps, your Docker container should be up and running with Track-Anything installed and ready to use.

-This Markdown formatted `README.md` provides a structured guide for setting up Track-Anything in a Docker container.
-It outlines the required software, steps to prepare the environment, and the commands needed to build and run the Docker image.